whleucka/hyper/README.md

 ### Basic usage

 Here is an extremely simple example of how you can build a route with a simple controller.
 Endpoints can be either class methods or closures!
+In this example, we define a GET and POST route.

 file: public/index.php
 ```php